MT-Companion/wield_gadgets/README.md

     -- Being called when the zoom key is pressed while wearing this gadget -- Default to nil
     _wg_on_use = function(player,stack) return end,

+    -- Being called on every globalstep when the zoom key is hold _wg_while_use = function(player,stack) return end,

     -- Being called when the zoom key is pressed while wearing this gadget -- Also called if a player wearing and using this gadget leaved the game